The hidden logic of why people do what they do

 Not ready to buy?
 Don't let Barry win entirely.

-Drop your email and I'll send you the first three chapters free - including the breakdown of why your brain deletes 90% of reality before you get a conscious thought.
-You'll recognize your own wiring by page 40.
+The intro plus the first three chapters - including the breakdown of why your brain deletes ninety percent of reality before you get a conscious thought - are already open in the reader.
+No card.
+No email.
+You'll recognize your own wiring somewhere around page forty.